luyadev/luya-module-payment/guide/setup.md

     }
 }
 ```

+> Make sure to store the `$pay->getId()` in your E-Store model in order to retrieve the payment process object to complet/error/abort.

 > You should **not use session** variables to make the urls for the success, error and abort links as they can be called by notify urls.
 Lets assume an user has payed with saferpay but saferpay allows you to close the window after the payment succeeded (without going back to the store).
 The success url would be called by the notify process of SaferPay instead of the users Browser.
 In this case the session environment would have been lost and the payment informations page which is triggered would return an exception/error.